 We have effective formal and informal complaints procedures.
-Complaints of service maladministration are investigated and reported to standards committee.
+Complaints of service maladministration are investigated and reported to the Standards Committee.
 Lessons learned from these complaints are reviewed and acted on.

 The Monitoring Officer is responsible for considering allegations of Members breaches of the codes of conduct.